eugenioamato/firebasecrudelauth/README.md

 # Let's try Flutter-Web

+The plugin cloud_firestore has a bug.
+It tries to request data to Firebase before initialeApp, and the error happens during the registration of the plugin.
+So, the only way I found to make it work properly on Flutter-Web is to remove the cloud_firestore, and use the same commands found inside the plugin Firebase.
+This forces us to comment out the plugin in pubspec.yaml before working with web plugins.
+Inside pubspec.yaml, comment out this line:
+`  #cloud_firestore: ^0.16.0`

+and run
+`flutter pub get`

+REMEMBER that you will have to un-comment the same line every time you want to compile the project to mobile.

 Select now a different device for your build: Chrome Run the project with the green PLAY button on Android Studio, or with the terminal command:
 >flutter run -d chrome